jgabaut/invil/README.md

 ## Experimental 2.1 version

   These features are experimental and subject to change.
-  To enable them, add `--features="anvilPy"` to your build/install command.

   - [x] Use "anvilPy" kern to support python projects
     - Expects a suitable `pyproject.toml` is present alongside `stego.lock`